sudheeksha/Using-Food-for-Data-Science-Instruction/README.md

 K means is a clustering algorithm; a clustering algorithm divides the data into subgroups where a point in a subgroup is similar to other points in that subgroup.
 This similarity is found using distance metrics such as Euclidean distance.
 Unlike the supervised methods mentioned above, clustering is unsupervised.
 K means is an iterative method that divides the data into \emph{k} pre-defined cluster/subgroups, where each point in data belongs to exactly one cluster.
 Each cluster has a center called centroid: it is the average of all the points in the cluster.
 Once centroid is initialized, points are assigned to each cluster such that the sum of squared distance between all points in that cluster and center is at a minimum.
 The center is re-calculated, and this process is repeated iteratively till the center of the clusters stops changing.
 The algorithm in steps:
-\begin{enumerate}
-    \item Specify \emph{k}.
+- Specify *k*.
-    \item Initialize the centroids and assign points to the closest cluster.
+- Initialize the centroids and assign points to the closest cluster.
-    \item Keep iterating till the center of the cluster stops changing, or a seed limit is reached.
+- Keep iterating till the center of the cluster stops changing, or a seed limit is reached.
-    \item Compute the sum of squared distance between the center and all data points.
+- Compute the sum of squared distance between the center and all data points.
-    \item Assign points to the closest center.
+- Assign points to the closest center.
-    \item Compute the center.
+- Compute the center.
-\end{enumerate}

-It is essential to select the correct \emph{k} to get homogeneous clusters.
-A \emph{knee} graph (some call it an elbow curve) can be plotted to find the ideal \emph{k}.
+It is essential to select the correct *k* to get homogeneous clusters.
+A *knee* graph (some call it an elbow curve) can be plotted to find the ideal *k*.
 The idea is to find the sum of squared error for a range of k values and then plot the sum of squared error for each value of k.
-The ideal \emph{k} is point right after which there is a steady, almost linear decrease in the graph.
-Observe, Figure~\ref{fig:knee}, notice that six is ideal \emph{k}.
+The ideal *k* is point right after which there is a steady, almost linear decrease in the graph.
+Observe, Figure~\ref{fig:knee}, notice that six is ideal *k*.
 Here, K means was used to do market basket analysis.
 The data consist of different shoppers that buy items from a store.
 The goal is to find the food groups that the shoppers belong to, such as keto, vegan, gluten-free, etc. Based on Figure~\ref{fig:knee}, we see six groups emerge.

 \begin{figure}[!t]
 \centering